-In order to access the secure perimeter of the facility one must report to the main entrance and enter into the main lobby.
-Once inside the main lobby, all visitors must be signed in.
-Visitors will read and sign an acknowledgment of Oriana House's zero tolerance policy.
-Residents will enter into the intake entrance and receive a pat down that is visible by video surveillance or residents may receive an enhanced pad down (residents receiving an enhanced pat down will be moved to a room where they will strip down to their underclothes) which is supervised by two staff of the same sex.
-Post in this location is the agency's policy on searches and urine drug screenings.
+Staff and visitors enter through the main entrance by ringing a buzzer that will alert staff at the control office.
+Once inside the main lobby, visitors and staff must sign into the facility and sign acknowledgement of Oriana House's zero tolerance policy.
+There is a separate entrance for offenders.
+The offender entrance leads clients to the intake area.
+In this area, the resident will receive a pat down that is visible by video surveillance or residents may receive an enhanced pat down (residents receiving an enhanced pat down will strip down to their underclothes) which is supervised by two staff of the same gender.
+Posted in this location is the agency's policy on searches and urine drug screenings.